wp-plugins/prosperent-suite/trunk/README.txt

 Anytime you publish a wordpress post with the word nike in it, it will be linked to a search result page for nike shoes.
 If you publish a post with soccer cleats in it, the plugin links you to a soccer cleats product search page.

-The second addition is a tool that helps you quickly link words to product search pages when writing a new post.
+The second addition is a tool that helps you quickly link words to product search pages when writing a post or making a page.
 There is a Prosperent gear button.
 You simply highlight a word or phrase in your post, click the gear and it gets linked to a product search page.
+Secondly, now you can choose a Brand and Merchant to filter your choice even further.
+A product preview will be displayed at the bottom of the dialog.
+You can also now have the link go directly to the merchant instead of the product page.

 = Prosperent Performance Ads =